Thick of It (KSI song): Critical reception

 Upon release, the song went viral.
-The music video garnered over 5 million views within just three days, with Stephen Johnson of Lifehacker declaring it the "Viral video of the week" on 7 October.
-The song received a negative reception upon release, with general audiences and content creators criticizing and mocking it on social media, and people attending his concerts throwing Prime bottles at him while singing "Thick of It".
+The music video gained over 5 million views within just three days, with Stephen Johnson of Lifehacker declaring it the "viral video of the week" on 7 October.
+The song received a negative reception upon release, with general audiences and content creators criticising and mocking it on social media, and people attending his concerts throwing Prime bottles at him while singing "Thick of It".

-Criticism regarding the song included its lyrics and beat, and the song was described as "generic" and "lacking in substance."
+Criticism regarding the song included its lyrics and beat, and the song was described as "generic" and "lacking in substance".
 Elias Andrews of HotNewHipHop wrote that the song "lacks any real song structure, and consensus is that KSI raps about as convincingly as Ed Sheeran (not a compliment)."
-On the other hand, Music website HipHopCanada displayed a positive review, honoring the song with its "confident vibe".
+On the other hand, music website HipHopCanada displayed a positive review, complimenting the song for its "confident vibe".

 Canadian rapper Drake commented in Adin Ross's live stream that the song was a "banger", although some interpreted it sarcastically.
-In a post authored by Trippie Redd, he stated "I was held hostage to do this.
+In a post authored by Trippie Redd, he stated: "I was held hostage to do this.
 If this doesn't hit 20 million views the first month, KSI won't let me go.
 Please free me."

 Website Distractify published an article titled "Why Do People Hate KSI's New Song "Thick of It"?".
-The article talked about the song's recent hate and pointed out that "the song's music video has more dislikes on YouTube than the trailer for the new Minecraft live-action film — and we all know how unpopular that was."
-The publication concluded that the recent hate was "not because of his song, but his public figure as a whole", adding it may have been largely influenced by the Lunchly controversy, in which himself, alongside MrBeast and Logan Paul are top brand ambassadors.
+The article talked about the song's recent hate and pointed out that "the song's music video has more dislikes on YouTube than the trailer for the new Minecraft live-action film—and we all know how unpopular that was."
+The publication concluded that the recent hate was "not because of his song, but his public figure as a whole", adding it may have been largely influenced by the Lunchly controversy, for which himself, MrBeast and Logan Paul are brand ambassadors.

 KSI reacted multiple times to the song's backlash, first responding with a video titled "I'm getting cooked..."
-He also posted on X that the hate towards his song was "not funny" and posted another video reacting to TikTok clips of the song and expressing that the hatred was forced.
+He also posted on X that the hate towards his song was "not funny" and posted another video reacting to TikTok clips of the song in which he expressed that the hatred felt "forced".
 In an interview with Capital, he expressed frustration with the hate.
-"Because music, you spend a lot of time, mind, body and soul into a piece of art, then you put that into the world then you've got people being like, 'AH TRASH, YOU SUCK.
-TURN THAT OFF.
-CRINGE'", he added.
+"Because music, you spend a lot of time, mind, body and soul into a piece of art, then you put that into the world then you've got people being like, Ah trash, you suck.
+Turn that off.
+Cringe", he added.

+As of June 2026, "Thick of It" is KSI's most viewed music video on YouTube, having over 131 million views.